amandaghassaei/ScratchSerialExtension/README.md

 <a href="https://www.npmjs.com/package/socket.io">socket-io</a><br/>
 **npm install -g socket.io**

-Then navigate to the parent directory of this repo in the terminal and run:
+Navigate to the parent directory of this repo in the terminal and run:

 **node nodeServer.js**

 to start the node server.

-If you're interested in understanding better how node.js, socket.io, and serialport allows your browser to communicate with  serial devices, check out a simple demo of standalone node server with web client I wrote <a href="https://github.com/amandaghassaei/NodeSerialPortBoilerplate">here</a>.
+If you want to know more about how node.js, socket.io, and serialport allows your browser to communicate with  serial devices, check out a simple demo of standalone node server with web client I wrote <a href="https://github.com/amandaghassaei/NodeSerialPortBoilerplate">here</a>.

-I used the documentation from the <a href="https://github.com/LLK/scratchx/wiki#adding-blocks">Lifelong Kindergarten Group</a> to set up the Scratch interface for this extension.
+I used <a href="https://github.com/LLK/scratchx/wiki#adding-blocks">documentation from the Lifelong Kindergarten Group</a> to set up the Scratch interface for this extension.
 I'm working on a version of this extension that uses Scratch's <a href="https://scratch.mit.edu/info/ext_download/">serial browser plugin</a>, but am still trying to get that up and running.
 The latest version of that code is in the branch "serialplugin".

 **Attribution:**